yoonjohn/de-schema-wizard/README.md

 * Docker 1.11
 * AppArmor

-From the project root directory:
+Install [docker-compose][docker-compose] and clone this repository.
+Then, from the project root directory run:

     sudo apparmor_parser -r -W sw-script-profile
     sudo docker-compose up